Monitor Azure AD break-glass accounts with Microsoft Sentinel

 Now simulate the specific alert configuration.
 To trigger an alert, you need to sign in to the Azure portal to simulate the break-glass usage.
 For a testing purpose, sign in with the usage of a different IP (If you have whitelisted corporate networks).

-With the result: incident created inside Azure Sentinel with the needed information and Analytics Rule naming.
+With the result: incident created inside Microsoft Sentinel with the needed information and Analytics Rule naming.